 With a remote alarm host set, the DVR will send a signal to the host when an alarm is triggered.
-The remote alarm host must have the CCTVWindow software installed.
+The remote alarm host must use a bespoke software product and this is not available in CCTVWindow.

 - 1. Enter Network settings menu by clicking Menu > Setting > Network. - 2.
 Select the Advanced tab. - 3.
 Click the Set butt next to Host/Others to enter the Host/Others menu, as shown in Figure 9.